dynamichny/repair-my-ship/README.md

-# Repair My ‘Ship
+# Repair My ‘Ship #
-This is short for “Repair My Relationship”.
+Shortcut for “Repair My Relationship”.
 It is a forum where users can post about their relationship issues, and others can chime in with advice on how to fix their problems.

-idea from freeCodeCamp.org
+Idea from freeCodeCamp.org.

+### Used technology:
+* VueJS
+* VueX
+* vue-router
+* Firebase
+ ---
-## Project setup
+### Project setup
 ```
 npm install
 ```